CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 What follows is the Code of Business Conduct and Ethics of Wynn Resorts, Limited, as approved by our Board of Directors.
 All employees, officers, directors, and agents of Wynn Resorts and its affiliates must comply with the Code.
 Please read the Code carefully and make sure that you understand its contents, the consequences of non-compliance, and the Code's importance to the success of the Company.

-The Code cannot and is not intended to cover every applicable law or regulation, or provide answers to all questions that might arise; Rather, it provides us with guiding principles so that we can make the best choices for the Company and our colleagues.
-If you have questions, regarding the Code, or want to discuss any ethics or compliance-related matter, please speak to your supervisor, or the Compliance Officer, or contact one of the hotlines listed in the Code.
+The Code cannot and is not intended to cover every applicable law or regulation, or provide answers to all questions that might arise.
+Rather, it provides us with guiding principles so that we can make the best choices for the Company and our colleagues.
+If you have questions regarding the Code, or want to discuss any ethics or compliance-related matter, please speak to your supervisor or the Compliance Officer, or contact one of the reporting channels listed in the Code.